La Vanlife en Hiver : 6 Défis à Surmonter - Vanlife-Store

 Not necessary, but useful!

 We spent two winters chasing snow in remote places in France and the European Alps.
-From the Pyrenees to the Hautes-Alpes through Savoie and the Vosges, we drove on all types of winter roads: ice, packed snow, powder...
-Despite these conditions, we only used chains once, and the Maxtrax recovery boards were never used.
+From the Pyrenees to the Hautes-Alpes through Savoie and the Vosges, we drove on all types of winter roads: ice, packed snow, powder… Despite these conditions, we only used chains once, and the Maxtrax sand recovery boards were never used.

 But it’s a real plus!

-1.4- Rear-Wheel Drive (RWD) vs Front-Wheel Drive (FWD)
+1.4- Rear-wheel drive (RWD) vs Front-wheel drive (FWD)

-1.5- Winter Tires
+1.5- Winter tires

 Are winter tires essential in winter?
 Yes, absolutely!